Phd Candidate – International Urbanism (University of Stuttgart)

 GUtech’s ECO HAUS project.
 Passive house design development, construction and evaluation in Oman

-Shaharin Elham is an academic research assistant at the Department of International Urbanism at University of Stuttgart.
-She was born in Bangladesh but grew up in Oman, completing her Bachelor’s degree at the German University of Technology (GUtech) in Oman, studying Urban Planning and Architectural Design (UPAD).
+Shaharin Elham Annisa is an academic researcher and tutor at the Department of International Urbanism at University of Stuttgart and the coordinator for the international master’s program – Integrated Urbanism and Sustainable Design (IUSD).
+She was born in Bangladesh but grew up in Oman, completing her bachelor’s degree at the German University of Technology (GUtech) in Oman, studying Urban Planning and Architectural Design (UPAD).
+She worked as an architect in private firms in Muscat.

-She finished her Master’s degree in University of Stuttgart in the program Integrated Urbanism and Sustainable design (IUSD) research on Understanding the spatial effects of migration and livelihood of Bangladeshi migrants in Oman (Gulf context).
-During her master studies she was part of the EZBET project based in Cairo working on the development of informal settlements.
+She finished her master’s degree in University of Stuttgart in the program Integrated Urbanism and Sustainable design (IUSD) research on Understanding the spatial effects of migration and livelihood of Bangladeshi migrants in Oman.
+She is part of the EZBET project based in Cairo working on the development of informal settlements as a researcher.

 PUBLICATIONS AND EXPERTISE (SELECTION)